erasmus-without-paper/ewp-specs-api-iias/README.md

 * Electronic versions of IIAs should model their former paper equivalents in a straightforward manner.
 * Two HEIs sign one or several IIAs with one or several cooperation conditions.
-* Specifications support IIAs with many cooperation conditions and each node in the network should be able to handle such IIAs to achieve this goal.
+* Specifications support IIAs with many cooperation conditions and each node in the network must be able to handle such IIAs to achieve this goal.
 * Both copies of the same IIA stored in both partners' systems must be presented to each other as exactly one IIA having the same number of corresponding cooperation conditions.